 The world is flat for the private funds industry – which is why offshore financial centers are competing for market share in new lands.

-Growing wealth in emerging economies is fuelling a need for nimble cross-border fund structures that can simultaneously accommodate a diverse population of LPs – from tax exempt to foreign, from private individuals to public pension funds.
-And as a greater share of economic activity shifts to Asia, Latin America and Africa, offshore financial centers sense an opportunity to win new business by showcasing their sophisticated vehicles and legal regimes to emerging market fund managers.
+As a greater share of economic activity shifts to Asia, Latin America and Africa, offshore financial centers sense an opportunity to win new business by showcasing their sophisticated vehicles and legal regimes to emerging market fund managers.

-The competition for new business will be tough.
+And the competition for new business will be tough.
 “A lot of domiciles benchmark themselves with each other – so they know good bits to bad bits, and each jurisdiction catches up with each other,” notes James Mulholland, an offshore funds partner with law firm Carey Olsen.